Second Mile charity to freeze assets following lawsuit

 In settling the lawsuit, the Second Mile agreed to obtain court approval prior to the transfer of assets or closure, and to provide notice to the man.
 It also agreed to allow the man "to be heard by the court regarding the interest of victims and the distribution of assets."

-In a statement issued after the settlement, Second Mile said: "The agreement reiterates the Second Mile's existing legal obligations; it does not include a finding of liability."
+The Second Mile said of the deal: "The agreement reiterates the Second Mile's existing legal obligations; it does not include a finding of liability."

+Separately, an attorney for another accuser rejected comments by Sandusky's lawyer, Joe Amendola, this week that Sandusky was innocent because some of his accusers had maintained relationships with him.

+Amendola told the Harrisburg Patriot-News daily that Victims 2 and 6 of the grand jury report had dined with Sandusky and his wife in summer 2011.

+Victim 6 also told police about the invitation.
+He declined a request to wear an electronic listening device but reported details afterward to authorities, Janet said in a statement.

+"Today, we call on Sandusky and his lawyer to stop the manipulation and mental abuse of these former Second Mile children and Penn State devotees so that this matter may be resolved quickly and the healing may get underway," he said.

-At the same time, Penn State's Board of Trustees formally dismissed legendary football coach Joe Paterno and President Graham Spanier, finalizing actions announced last month after Sandusky's indictment on 40 criminal counts.
+Penn State's Board of Trustees also formally dismissed legendary football coach Joe Paterno and President Graham Spanier, finalizing actions taken last month after Sandusky's indictment on 40 criminal counts.

 The brief meeting of trustees made official the November 9 firings of Spanier and Paterno in the scandal.
 Paterno was head coach of the Nittany Lions, a college football powerhouse, for 46 years.